01 October 2017

 Wine or beer?

 It’s the sort of game we all play in our families at one time or another.
-I loved playing “Matching Pairs” with my children when they were at the early learning stage.
+I loved playing ‘Matching Pairs’ with my sons when they were at the early learning stage.

 For adults, there are similar jokes about two kinds of people we compare or contrast:

-For the mathematicians among you: “There are only 10 types of people in the world: those who understand binary, and those who don’t.”
+For the mathematicians among us: ‘There are only 10 types of people in the world: those who understand binary, and those who don’t.’

 In the Old Testament reading (Exodus 17: 1-7), we see contrasts between adults and children; water and wilderness; testing and thirsting; obeying and quarrelling; responsible freedom and slavery without responsibility.

 This morning’s Psalm (Psalm 78) contrasts images of ancestors and children, day and night, rock and river, and so on.

 In our Epistle reading (Philippians 2: 1-13), the Apostle Paul gives us the stark contrasts offered in Christ of slavery and freedom, deity and humanity, fear and trembling, heaven and earth.

 This helps us to prepare for the matching pairs or clashing contrasts we find in our Gospel reading (Matthew 21: 23-32).

 This reading is set in the immediate aftermath of Christ’s entry in triumph into Jerusalem on Palm Sunday and his cleansing of the Temple.